youwen5/web/routes/writing/+a-journey-through-the-chinese-rail-network.typ

 #webimg(
   "https://upload.wikimedia.org/wikipedia/commons/thumb/4/4a/CR400AF-Z-2285_at_Qingta_Weiyuan_%2820231019132529%29.jpg/2560px-CR400AF-Z-2285_at_Qingta_Weiyuan_%2820231019132529%29.jpg",
   "fu xing cr400AF",
-  caption: "The train is a Fu Xing (复兴) CR400AF, with peak speeds of 350km/h.", )
+  caption: "The train is a Fu Xing (复兴) CR400AF, with peak speeds of 350km/h.
+(Image courtesy of Wikimedia Commons.)", )

 The train was sleek and modern on the inside, with comfortable seats (even in 2nd class).
 It departed on time at 11:56.

+#webimg(
+  getResource("fuxing-interior.jpg"),
+  "interior of the fu xing train",
+  caption: "The train interior from my seat.",
+)

 At this point, it was time to think about lunch.
 Luckily, amenities on Chinese railways are likely the amongst the best in the world.